mahdi-shafiei/tpu-recipes/training/trillium/Mixtral-8x7B-Pytorch/XPK/README.md

 ```
 ---
 ### 3. Update and export environment variables
 Modify environment variables in `env.sh` targetting your gcloud resource and the experiment model config.
-Source the script for future use.
+Source the script.
 ```bash
 source env.sh
 ```